-- 7. (1) All debt owing to the South African Institute for Medical Research and other bodies and laboratories to be abolished by this Act, immediately before the date of commencement, is payable to the Service and must be managed under the same conditions that applied immediately prior to the commencement date. - (2) The Board may alter the conditions under which the debt is managed after giving the debtors three months notice of the proposed changes.
+7. (1) All debt owing to the South African Institute for Medical Research and all bodies and laboratories to be abolished by this Act, immediately before the date of commencement, is payable to the Service and must be managed under the same conditions that applied immediately prior to the commencement date.

+(2) The Board may alter the conditions under which the debt is managed after giving the debtors three months notice of the proposed changes.

-MEMORANDUM ON THE OBJECTS OF THE NATIONAL HEALTH LABORATORY SERVICE BILL, 2000
+LABORATORY SERVICE BILL, 2000